No, Smug Liberals Aren’t the Reason We Lack Sane Gun Laws

 The United States suffers more gun homicides per capita than any of its peers in the developed world.
 It also has fewer restrictions on firearm ownership than any other advanced democracy; and as mass shootings have become ever more common at America’s schools, offices, and churches in recent years, our nation’s gun laws have grown even looser.

-This bizarre state-of-affairs has led some centrist pundits to conclude that American politics is broken in fundamental ways (which is correct) – and that this is because liberals haven’t shown sufficient respect for the NRA in their social media posts (which is not).
+This bizarre state of affairs has led some centrist pundits to conclude that American politics is broken in fundamental ways (which is correct) — and that this is because liberals haven’t shown sufficient respect for the NRA in their social media posts (which is not).

 Here’s David Brooks’s rendition of the argument in the New York Times: